Jingalup, Western Australia

-Jingalup is a town in the Great Southern region of Western Australia located between the towns of Kojonup and Cranbrook.
-The town is located on Murrin Brook, which is a tributary of the Tone River.
+Jingalup is a town and locality in the Shire of Kojonup, Great Southern region of Western Australia.
+Jingalup is located between the towns of Kojonup and Cranbrook, on Murrin Brook, which is a tributary of the Tone River.
+The locality is home to the Jingalup and South Jingalup Nature Reserves.

+History

+Jingalup and the Shire of Kojonup are located on the traditional land of the Kaniyang people of the Noongar nation.

 The area was explored by Francis Thomas Gregory in 1846; he first recorded the name Jingalup.
 The area was eventually opened to agriculture.
-By 1918 the local farmers requested that a townsite be declared, and proposed the name be Mybrup.
+By 1918 the local farmers requested that a townsite be declared, and proposed the name be Mylerup.
 A town hall which was also used as a school and a recreation ground had been built by 1922, and the community knew the area as Jingalup.
 The town was gazetted in 1924.

 The name is Aboriginal in origin and is a contraction of the name of a nearby well, Kodjingalup Well.

+The Jingalup Hall, Golf Club and War Memorial are on the shire's heritage list.
+The Jingalup School in 1919, with a new building constructed in 1954 that served as a school until 1974.
+This building was subsequently moved and is now used as the golf club.

+Nature reserves

+The Jingalup Nature Reserve was gazetted on 15 July 1921, has a size of 4.27 km2, and is located within the Jarrah Forest bioregion.
+The South Jingalup Nature Reserve was also gazetted on 15 July 1921, has a size of 5.51 km2, and is also located within the Jarrah Forest bioregion.